yeslogic/prince-docs/docs/installing.md

 Installing Prince
 -----------------

-Prince is available for Windows, MacOS X, Linux (multiple distributions) and FreeBSD.
+Prince is available for Windows, MacOS, Linux (multiple distributions) and FreeBSD.
 You can download the relevant file from our [downloads page](/download/).
 For Linux and FreeBSD you may need to choose based on your distribution type, version and processor type (32/64 bits).

 Prince is provided under the terms of the [Prince End-User License Agreement](/license/).